 As we walked down this street I was craving some Ice Cream and Turkey is well known for their ‘Dondurma’.
 I had the Vanilla and Strawberry mix.
 Although these are not your normal kind of ice cream, as they’re pretty sticky, it’s worth a try when you visit Turkey.

 The Galata Tower, Galata Kulesi in Turkish, is one of the highest and oldest towers in Istanbul.
 The 63 meters (206 feet) high tower provides a panoramic view of the old town.
 It was built in the 14th century by the Genoese colony as part of the defence wall surrounding their district at Galata directly opposite ancient Constantinopolis.

 As you walk through Istiklal Avenue you will stroll past the famous Galata Tower.
 When you arrive at the Galata Tower, you will tend to see people gathered outside having a cup of tea or coffee as there are small cafes around.
 However, inside the Galata Tower, there is usually a huge queue of people lining up outside, so expect to wait for some time.

 After you’ve paid for your ticket for the balcony view, there is an elevator, which takes you to the top of Galata Tower but you are still required to walk some steps to get to the top for the balcony view.
 If you’re a brunch and a food lover then there is a restaurant inside if you wish to eat with family or friends with a really nice view.

 Spice Bazaar (Egyptian Market)

-Turkish sweets and dried fruits were certainly mouth-watering, you could practically be full up by having a taste of each fruit and sweet.
-That was one good thing about these stalls as there allow you to try as many items as you want before purchasing a KG amount.
+Turkish sweets and dried fruits were certainly mouth-watering, you could practically be full by having a taste of each fruit and sweet.
+That was one good thing about these stalls as they allow you to try as many items as you want before purchasing a KG amount.